Hybrid-chimes: A model for radiative cooling and the abundances of ions and molecules in simulations of galaxy formation: Method

+The references for the reaction rates are added in parentheses.
+For a full list of reactions included in \textsc{chimes} and their references, see table~B1 in \citet{chimes2014optthin}.
+We limit our analysis here to the reactions that are directly involved in destroying H$_2$ but caution that additional reactions may influence the effect of oxygen on the H$_2$ fractions\footnote{For example, a higher rate for the dissociative recombination of OH$^+$ (OH$^+$ + e$^-$ $\rightarrow$ O + H), as suggested by \citet{Kalosi2023}, compared to the rate assumed in \textsc{chimes} (from \citealp{Mitchell1990}) may decrease the OH$^+$ abundance and hence decrease the destruction rate of H$_2$ by OH$^+$.}.

 In order to quantify the individual contributions of these reactions in reducing the H$_2$ fraction within the ChimesHHeO network, we manually remove individual reactions by reducing their reaction coefficients by a factor of 10,000 and recalculate the H$_2$ fractions for $2\le\log T \,[\mathrm{K}]\le 4$.
 The results are shown in Fig.~\ref{fig:Oreactions}.
 The H$_2$ fractions for the ChimesHHe and ChimesHHeO networks are as in Fig.~\ref{fig:rednetworks} for reference and, as expected, removing all seven reactions (black dash-dotted line) recovers the results from ChimesHHe.
-The main reactions that involve oxygen species and destroy H$_2$ are with \ion{O}{I} (blue solid line), \ion{O}{II} (red dashed line), and OH$^+$ (red dotted line)\footnote{For clarity, we do not show the H$_2$ fractions after removing the reactions between H$_2$ and O$^-$, OH, O$_2$, and H$_2$O$^+$ because they overlap with the ChimesHHeO results.}.
+The main reactions that involve oxygen species and destroy H$_2$ are with \ion{O}{I} (blue solid line), \ion{O}{II} (red dashed line), and OH$^+$ (green dotted line).
 Each of these reactions triggers further reactions from the list above that destroy additional hydrogen molecules.
+For clarity, we do not show the H$_2$ fractions after removing the reactions between H$_2$ and O$^-$, OH, O$_2$, and H$_2$O$^+$ because they overlap with the ChimesHHeO results, indicating that their contribution is negligible.

 We will show and discuss the impact of excluding oxygen from the non-equilibrium calculations on the H$_2$ fractions in simulated galaxies in Section~\ref{sec:galaxysimulations}.